CodeWithDennis/larament/README.md

 This package provides a developer toolbar for debugging Laravel applications.
 It includes a lot of helpful information like queries, routes, views, and more.

 ### [pestphp/pest](https://pestphp.com/docs/installation)
-PESTPHP is a testing framework with a focus on simplicity, meticulously designed to bring back the joy of testing in PHP.
+PESTPHP 3 is a testing framework with a focus on simplicity, meticulously designed to bring back the joy of testing in PHP.

-> [!NOTE]
-> The new version 3 is now available and is the default testing framework in this boilerplate!

 #### Additional Plugins
 - [pestphp/pest-plugin-faker](https://pestphp.com/docs/plugins#faker)